How to Choose the best Softbox for you!

 There are three main types of softbox; Rectangular/Square Softboxes, Strip softboxes (also referred to as Stripboxes) and Octagonal softboxes (also referred to as Octoboxes), and it can often be difficult to know which type to go for, so here is a breakdown of the three main types:

-Octagonal softboxes produce pleasing, natural looking lighting, with pleasing round catch lights in the eyes of your subjects.
-Rectangular Softbox will often be more obvious especially when shooting highly-reflective surfaces as rectangular softboxes will leave a tell-tale rectangular specular highlight or catchlight, which doesn’t look as natural as the organic curves and circles you will receive with an octagonal softbox.
+Octagonal softboxes produce pleasing, natural looking lighting, with pleasing round catchlights in the eyes of your subjects thanks to it's 8 sides.
+Rectangular softboxes will often be more obvious especially when shooting highly-reflective surfaces as rectangular softboxes will leave a tell-tale rectangular specular highlight or catchlight, which doesn’t look as natural as the organic curves and circles you will receive with an octagonal softbox.

 Rectangular or square softboxes can be used to emulate window light.
-In addition, the rectangular softbox are a lot easier to mask and use gobos with due to the straight edges as a result it is easier for you to manipulate the light as well a mirror it on an opposite light.
-This usually comes with standard lighting kit such as LUMI200 Twin softbox kit etc.
+In addition, the rectangular softbox are a lot easier to mask and use gobos with due to the straight edges which make it easier for you to manipulate the light as well as mirror it on an opposite light.

 30x90cm Easy Open softbox is great for lighting head shots, or half-body shots, and the larger 30x120cm and 35x160cm standard softboxes or the larger softboxes great for full body shots, the 30x140cm Easy-Open softboxes.
 Strip boxes are also really well suited to product photography, allowing you to create strips of light on your product, or can be used to make pleasing gradients when used in conjunction with a scrim/diffuser.